Ross Muir: 2018/2019

 In the 2018 European Masters, Muir reached the last 16 defeating Martin Gould 4–2, Lee Walker 4–2, Gary Wilson 4-2 before losing to Mark Allen 4–3.
 After defeating defending champion Neil Robertson 4–2 in the second round of the 2018 Scottish Open, Muir revealed he is prone to Retinal migraine issues.

 2019/2020

 After retirement at the end of the 2018/2019 season, after some improvement in health, he returned and competed in some of the second-tier, Challenge Tour.
 Now an amateur in status, Muir was able to enter the 2020 European Masters, but lost in the first round of qualifying to Kurt Maflin, 5–2.
-Muir reached the semi finals of 2020 WSF World Championship in Malta and EBSA European Championship in Portugal.
+Muir reached the semi-finals of 2020 WSF World Championship in Malta and EBSA European Championship in Portugal.

 Personal life

 Muir attended Musselburgh Grammar school growing up in Musselburgh, East Lothian.
 He was a goalkeeper in his childhood and was scouted by Celtic.
-Muir is also a keen tennis player.
+He is also a keen tennis player.